 RETAINED EXECUTIVE SEARCH

 Seasoned executives recognize the retained search model provides far greater support, objective counseling, speed and results than the contingency placement model.
 This is because retained search consultants work with a fewer number of clients and fully concentrate their efforts on each search assignment.
-We are more intensely focused on matching the needs and goals of our clients and candidates, whereas contingency placement is a numbers game based on submitting the maximum number of resumes of unseen candidates in the hopes one of them will be hired.
+We are more intensely focused on matching the needs and goals of our clients and candidates, whereas contingency placement is a numbers game based on submitting the maximum number of resumes of unseen candidates with the hope that one of them will be hired.
 As a retained search consultant, I insist on meeting the hiring managers and team members, and I insist on interviewing every single candidate I submit.
-Contingency recruiters, by dint of the huge numbers of positions they do concurrently, don’t have the time to meet hiring managers and candidates, a purely a numbers game.
+Contingency recruiters, by dint of the huge numbers of positions they work on concurrently, don’t have the time to meet hiring managers and candidates – for them it is a “numbers game.”

 The attention to details retained search supports is unparalleled, as is retained search’s success rate.

 At the end of the day, don’t we all want to feel great about our work?
 We’re all about affecting positive change for clients and candidates.
 Our goal has always been to help people because when you do so it not only feels great, trust, confidence and ongoing business is the reward.
 We’re the first to admit that not all business is good business, and we occasionally walk away from prospective clients who aren’t aligned with our ethos and sense of purpose.
 Being fair, honest, compassionate, smart and precise are our main drivers.
 And we’re constantly rewarded with repeat business from our clients.